-Start by checking your owner's manual or driver's side door jam for the recommended tire pressure.
-Note that there may be different suggestions for the front and rear tires.
+Start by checking your owner's manual or driver's side door jamb for the recommended tire pressure.
+Note that there may be different specifications for the front and rear tires.

 Get an air-pressure reading when the tires are cold.
 Drive to a nearby fuel station or perform the test at home with a tire-pressure gauge.
 Then, release any overage by pressing the needle in the center of the tire's valve stem, or add extra air with a manual or motorized tire pump.

 The performance and safety of your tires depend on how well they make contact with the road.
 Tread that measures 5/32" or deeper is road ready.
 If the tread measures 3-4/32", plan to replace the tires soon.